Campaign of Tlemcen (1557): Battle

 Hasan Pacha assembled a powerful army.
 Alerted to this offensive, he marched to the aid of Tlemcen with his twenty-two thousand men.
 On hearing of his arrival, the frightened Moroccans crossed the border again, hotly pursued by the Algerian army which reached them under the walls of Fez.

 A counter-battle under the walls of Fez took place.
 The city was defended by four thousand musketeers, thirty thousand horsemen and ten thousand infantrymen.
 This Algerian counter-attack, described as stubborn, caused many losses on both the Moroccan and Algerian sides.
 Hassan Pasha decided to return with his army to Tlemcen after being warned of a possible Spanish attack.
 For the bey of Algiers, the Saadians were not a problem as long as they did not cross the Moulouya river, which served as the border between Algeria and Morocco at the time.

 Aftermath

 The Moroccan army ended its campaign when it learned that a Berber revolt had broken out in the Moroccan Atlas Mountains.
 Mohamed el Mehdi withdrew, leaving Caïd Mansour in place with his troops.
 Hassan, son of Hayreddin Barbarossa, who had returned at the head of the Regency of Algiers, defeated the Moroccans and launched an assassin, a certain Salah Kahia, to take revenge on Sultan Mohamed ash-Sheikh and his attempted alliance with the Spaniards.
+The head of Mohammed al-Shaykh was taken to the Casbah and hung at the entrance of the Bab Azoun before it was sent to Istanbul.
 Another failed Saadi expedition against Tlemcen occurred in 1560.